SavageLearning/machete2/README.md

 present in Dropwizard.

 This version has the following customization:
+* dropwizard uses port 8088 so that graphite can have 8080
-* Using Postgresql for automated integration tests and production operation
+* Postgresql for automated integration tests and production operation (instead of mysql)
 * docker-compose that includes graphite and grafana
+* Swagger to generate API docs

 # Overview